 But many people struggle with an erratic sleep cycle and – of course – coffee is, in part, to blame.
 Any cup after lunch has the potential to keep you up at night.

 And there’s more to this than just the amount of caffeine consumption.
-If you drink coffee at different times day to day – for example, if you sometimes have an emergency cup on especially rough afternoons – a whole other variable is being thrown into your sleep routine.
+If you drink coffee at different times day today – for example, if you sometimes have an emergency cup on especially rough afternoons – a whole other variable is being thrown into your sleep routine.

 This regularity will ensure that you always get enough sleep.
 But it will also ensure that you get higher quality sleep.
 Letting your body fall into a routine will mean that you’ll no longer have to worry about restless sleep when your body isn’t ready to lie down yet.
 Cutting out coffee can go an incredibly long way in upping the quality of your rest.

-Additionally, we now know that great sleep leads to weight loss, which is anther great benefit.
+Additionally, we now know that great sleep leads to weight loss, which is another great benefit.
 You could even try a detox tea weight loss product during your coffee detox for an added fat-burning boost!

 3. Better Skin

 This particular benefit may seem a bit incongruous.
-Of course, it’s not that coffee is actually doing anything to hurt your skin.
+Of course, it’s not that coffee is doing anything to hurt your skin.
 Rather, many coffee drinkers do not stay sufficiently hydrated throughout the day, and this leads to dry and stressed skin.

 Going off coffee means that when you need a quick pause at work, you’ll be more likely to pick up a glass of water.
 Many health professionals are quick to point out that almost no one drinks enough water, and this dehydration takes a huge toll.

 Without enough water, you struggle to maintain moisturized skin, and your body is unable to perform some of its important metabolic functions.
-Not only will quitting coffee help you to consume more water, it will also help you retain the liquid.
+Not only will quitting coffee help you to consume more water, but it will also help you retain the liquid.

 One of the most obnoxious effects of coffee addiction is the constant trips to the bathroom.
 We’re all familiar with the post-coffee sprint.
 This is because caffeine is a diuretic, meaning that it encourages your natural excretion processes.
-In general, this is a good thing, but this does mean that many coffee drinkers lose water throughout the day without properly replenishing.
+In general, this is a good thing, but this does mean that many coffee drinkers lose water throughout the day without properly replenishing it.

 For all these reasons, it can be beneficial to detox from coffee.
 Your body will thank you, and once you get over the horrible hump of the first couple of days, you’ll be feeling great!

 Everyone’s body is different, and for some, their metabolism can easily mitigate the negative effects of coffee.
-For some people, a coffee detox may be just a one- or two–week–long project before resuming normal habits.
+For some people, a coffee detox maybe just a one- or two-week-long project before resuming normal habits.